 My experiment: Being your own laboratory

-I put a calendar by my bedside and each day recorded my health for six months.
-I highlighted the date with a color and made a note.
+I put a tai chi wellness calendar by my bedside and each day recorded my health for six months.
+I highlighted the date with a color and made a note when I was doing tai chi or healthy behaviors.

 Green = good, high energy, my health did not stop me from doing everything that I planned today.

 Yellow = I did everything I planned today but was: tired/groggy/achy, etc. This could be related to a work out, bad eating, social event, etc. In each case I had to do something or take something extra to boost myself.
-I made notes.
+I made specific notes on what I did so I knew what was helping.

 Red = I had to alter my plans today, cancel things, or take medication.
 I made notes here too.